snu-bkms1/SNU-BKMS1-S2024/nl2sql/README.md

 ## Submission Files
-You are required to submit two files (`BKMS1-A1-report.pdf`, `BKMS1-A1-answer.xlsx`) with the following information:
+You are required to submit two files (`BKMS1-A1-report.pdf`, `BKMS1-A1-answer.xlsx`).

 1. `BKMS1-A1-report.pdf`

     Document the entire process of prompting ChatGPT in the report. <br/>
-    Include your student ID, name, and the version of ChatGPT used as mandatory information.<br/>
+    Include your student ID, name, and the version of ChatGPT in your report.<br/>
     If ChatGPT fails to derive the desired SQL query, include a screenshot or a copy of the unsuccessful result in the report, followed by your final written query.<br/>
     Report should be in **pdf format**.